da03/criticize_text_generation/critique_topic_correlations/README.md

 # Model Criticism for Text Generation

-Here we provide code to reproduce our results for "Critiquing Discourse Coherence".
+Here we provide code to reproduce our results for "Critiquing Topic Correlations".
 We provide all training data and training scripts, as well as all pretrained models used in our paper.
-Our code is built on top of [Huggingface Transformers](https://github.com/huggingface/transformers/tree/de635af3f1ef740aa32f53a91473269c6435e19e).
+Our code is built on top of [Huggingface Transformers](https://github.com/huggingface/transformers/tree/de635af3f1ef740aa32f53a91473269c6435e19e), David Blei and John Lafferty's [CTM](http://www.cs.columbia.edu/~blei/ctm-c/).

 ## Instructions for Other Experiments

-Instructions for "A Surprising Text Generation Failure" can be found at [synthetic/README.md](synthetic/README.md), and instructions for `Critiquing Topic Correlations'' can be found at [critique_topic_correlations/README.md](critique_topic_correlations/README.md).
+Instructions for "A Surprising Text Generation Failure" can be found at [synthetic/README.md](/synthetic/README.md), and instructions for "Critiquing Discourse Coherence" can be found at [README.md](/README.md).

 ## Prerequisites